ronschaeffer/hass-light-state/README.md

 After mulling over lots of options to add state awareness for the switches and thinking that the hardware was going to be the hard part, it finally dawned on me that this was something I could do with some cheap Sonoffs.

 The hard part proved to be the learning curve to get to grips with states, templates, and the REST API in Home Assistant.
 The solution is working flawlessly so far.
-Thanks to @thomasloven , @AhmadK, @123 , @petro and @finity for answering my questions here along the way.

 For the project, I've used: